linux-wireless/docs/source/en/users/drivers/ath9k/antennadiversity.rst

 Debug statistics
 ----------------

-The debugfs file *antenna_diversity* can be used to see how the LNA combining algorithm is performing.
+The debugfs file antenna_diversity can be used to see how the LNA combining algorithm is performing.

 ::

-   cat /sys/kernel/debug/ieee80211/phy*/ath9k/antenna_diversity
+   cat /sys/kernel/debug/ieee80211/phy/ath9k/antenna_diversity

    Current MAIN config : LNA1
    Current ALT config  : LNA2